mealtego/GCP_Workflow/Revoking Access/checklist.md

 gcloud iam service-accounts keys create KEY_FILE --iam-account=SA_NAME@PROJECT_ID.iam.gserviceaccount.com
 ```

-* Reset OAuth 2.0 client ID secrets. ==If the person whose access is being revoked was not an owner or editor, you may skip this step==
+* Reset OAuth 2.0 client ID secrets. ***If the person whose access is being revoked was not an owner or editor, you may skip this step***

 >there's no CLI command to reset OAuth client secret, so use [credentials interface](https://console.cloud.google.com/apis/credentials/) to reset it manual
 >